VoltRipper

 Are any electric dirt bikes actually street-legal?

 A few.
-The Delfast Top 3.0 is genuinely street-legal as delivered — it's a long-range dual-sport built for the road.
-Most Sur-Ron-class dirt bikes are not: they ship as off-road machines and can only become street-legal with a conversion kit in a state that allows it.
+The Stark Varg EX is sold as a road-legal electric enduro, and the Delfast Top 3.0 is a turnkey street-legal long-range e-bike style option.
+Most Sur-Ron/Talaria-class dirt bikes are not: they ship as off-road machines and can only become street-legal with a conversion kit in a state that allows it.

 What's the best street-legal electric dirt bike?